frederic-perez/AmE-dictionary/dictionary.md

 __trigger__ _v_ _The avalanche was triggered by skiers._
 __tube → shoulder tube__ _He walks around in the clubhouse carrying a long shoulder tube for arm exercises._
 __tumbler__ _n_ __1__ One that tumbles, especially an acrobat or gymnast. __2__ __a__ A drinking glass, originally with a rounded bottom. __b__ A flat-bottomed glass having no handle, foot, or stem. __c__ The contents of such a drinking glass: _a tumbler of beer_
-__turnover__ _n_ The amount of money taken by a business in a particular period. _Syn_ (gross) revenue, income, yield. _The small retailers made more than 50 percent of their turnover from selling cigarettes._  _:es: facturación, volumen de ventas._
+__turnover__ _n_ The amount of money taken by a business in a particular period. _Syn_ (gross) revenue, income, yield. _The small retailers made more than 50 percent of their turnover from selling cigarettes._  _:es: facturación, volumen de ventas_
 __twitchy__ _adj_ Characterized by jerky or spasmodic motion: _a cat's twitchy whiskers._
 __uxorious__ /ŭk-sôr′ē-əs, ŭg-zôr′-/ _adj_ Excessively submissive or devoted to one's wife; showing too much ​love for ​your ​wife: _The most ​openly uxorious ​husband is ​almost always the one who is having an ​affair._
 __valkyrie__ _n_ Any of the female attendants of Odin, figures said to guide fallen warriors from the battlefield to Valhalla.